 The U.S. Department of Defense announced this week that they have selected the striker-fired SIG SAUER P320 as the next Modular Handgun System (MHS) for Army troops.
 The P320 handgun will replace the current Beretta M9 sidearm after over five years of testing and evaluation trials among several manufacturers.
 SIG SAUER currently supplies other handguns for Special Operations units.
 This will be the largest handgun military contract since the Beretta M9 was chosen in 1985 to replace the M1911.
 The M9 was the Army’s chosen pistol for 32 years.
-Details are not available at this point, but the 2015 Request for Proposals (RFP) for the XM17 MHS required service-grade full-size and compact pistols, standard and extended magazines, ball and hollow point ammo, holsters, training packages, suppressor kits, parts and gauges, etc. to be supplied over 10 years.
+Details are not available at this point, but the 2015 Request for Proposals (RFP) for the XM17 MHS required service-grade full-size and compact pistols, standard and extended magazines, ball and hollow point ammo, holsters, training packages, suppressor kits, parts, and gauges, etc. to be supplied over 10 years.
 All pistols will be configurable to receive silencers.
 At this point, details are not available for how many pistols will be supplied by Sig, specifics of the guns, or the caliber of the rounds, etc. My guess is that we are probably talking about approximately 1.5 million MHS M17 pistols to be supplied.
 The $580.2 million contract awarded for the MHS will buy a lot of pistols over the 10-year contract period, with an estimated completion date of January 19, 2027.
 Many manufacturers submitted fine pistols for consideration, including Smith-Wesson, Glock, and Beretta.

-Ron Cohen, President and CEO of SIG SAUER, said “We are both humbled and proud that the P320 was selected by the U.S. Army as its weapon of choice.
+Ron Cohen, President, and CEO of SIG SAUER, said “We are both humbled and proud that the P320 was selected by the U.S. Army as its weapon of choice.
 Securing this contract is a testimony to SIG SAUER employees and their commitment to innovation, quality and manufacturing the most reliable firearms in the world.”

-The Sig P320 was awarded the 2016 American Rifleman Golden Bullseye “Handgun of the Year” Award and the series consists of the Compact, Subcompact, Carry, and Full-Size versions in various calibers.
+The Sig P320 was awarded the 2016 American Rifleman Golden Bullseye “Handgun of the Year” Award and the series consist of the Compact, Subcompact, Carry, and Full-Size versions in various calibers.
 This review will focus on the Sig P320 Compact 9mm pistol.
 Earlier, I reviewed the P320 Subcompact, Full-Size, and Carry versions on this website and others.
 The Sig P320 series of pistols are very adaptable and great performing handguns.
 Calibers available include 9mm, .40 S&W, .357 SIG, and .45 ACP.
 The interchangeable trigger modularity feature allows the shooter to convert their P320 to another caliber or pistol size with the same trigger control assembly.
 Overall, after my trip to the Sig Sauer Academy in New Hampshire, I am impressed with the P320 series, especially their adaptability, modularity, reliability, quality, and recommended the Full-Size and Subcompact in my previous reviews of those versions.
 In my opinion, the excellence of the Sig line is very recognizable and should perform well for our military.
 You should know that SIG SAUER is not paying me or influencing me for my review or opinions nor giving me or significantly reducing the price of the guns, so I am not on their payroll and sincerely want to give my objective evaluation to help folks.

 I want to analyze, evaluate, field test, and then give you my specific opinions of the Sig P320 Compact 9mm.
 Did the Army make the right call for our troops and their needs?
 Is the P320 Compact an appropriate gun to meet our needs, as average civilian shooters?
 I have reviewed several 9mm handguns in depth in the past few months, several on this website.
 I evaluate my Top 21 CC guns in the 2016 second printing of my book “Concealed Carry & Handgun Essentials.”
 First, I will present my criteria, range test the P320, and then give you my results.
 I hope my process and analysis will help you analyze your handguns and make the best selection for yourself.
 You can add or subtract from my criteria to meet your needs and preferences.
 I will compare it factor by factor to my other quality carry 9mm guns to see if it truly ranked in my top CC pistols.
 Know that I am not on the Sig payroll, have not been paid by them for this review, paid for this gun myself, and not influenced to say certain things about the gun.
 I want to be honest and straight-forward with my opinions and ideas the way I see the pistol to sincerely help folks.